raspberrypilearning/quest-seeker/en/step_3.md

 The reward could be given by the new Quest Giver or another NPC and could be:
 + Experience points (XP), reputation, coins, gems, or another in-game currency
-+ An accessory for the player
++ An accessory for the Player
 + Unlocking an new area or item in the game

 Or, a combination of these.